jkroening/music-learning/README.md

 - Cluster Playlists
   - cluster.py -- returns multiple playlists from one, clustering songs in the output by Echonest term similarity
   - sort_genre.py -- returns multiple playlists from one, clustering songs in the output by Spotify genre similarity
-- Databases
-  - databases for use in scripts
 - DRM Removal
   - drmstrip_video.py -- DRM removal for m4v files
   - drmstrip.py -- DRM removal for m4a files